PoliJava/Database-Navi/README.txt

 	tipo natante.tiponatante%type;
 	disponibilita_auto integer;
 begin
-	select tiponatante into tipo
+	--andiamo ad estrarre il tipo di un natante dalla corsa select tiponatante into tipo
 	from natante
 	where codnatante in (select codnatante
 						from navigazione
+						where idtratta in (select idtratta
+										  from corsa
-						where idcorsa = new.idcorsa);
+										  where idcorsa = new.idcorsa));

 	select disponibilitaauto into disponibilita_auto
 	from corsa
-	where idcorsa = new.idcorsa and idcorsa in (select idcorsa from navigazione
+	where idcorsa = new.idcorsa and idtratta in (select idtratta from navigazione
 											   where codnatante in (select codnatante
 																   from natante
 																   where tiponatante = 'traghetto'));
+		-- estraiamo la disponibilità auto dalla nuova corsa if disponibilita_auto = 0 then
+		raise exception 'I posti auto sono esauriti.';
+	end if;

 	if new.auto = true and tipo <> 'traghetto' then
 		update prenotazione
 		set auto = false